Busflow Docs

 1. Ensure all events listed above are emitted by their source contexts (most already exist in the event catalog).

-2. Add marketing_consent and locale to passenger_profiles β€” these are identity-level fields that belong on the profile regardless of CI.
+2. Add marketing_consent and locale to person_profiles β€” these are identity-level fields that belong on the profile regardless of CI.

-3. Document the Contact ↔ PassengerProfile merge strategy β€” ensure Communications auto-links new Contacts to existing profiles by email/phone match.
+3. Document the Contact ↔ PersonProfile merge strategy β€” ensure Communications auto-links new Contacts to existing profiles by email/phone match.
+When a booker is identified on a Booking, Communications auto-creates or matches a Contact for the booker's PersonProfile.

-4. Keep PassengerProfile lean β€” resist the temptation to add aggregated fields (lifetime_value, booking_count) directly to the profile.
+4. Keep PersonProfile lean β€” resist the temptation to add aggregated fields (lifetime_value, booking_count) directly to the profile.
 These belong in CI.

 References